How to Get Tickets for Tomorrowland 2021: The Ultimate Guide of Things You Need to Know

 The weather at Tomorrowland is unpredictable at best.
 It’s summertime in Belgium, so it can be hot and it can be rainy.
 Weather in this part of Europe IS unpredictable everywhere – you can expect rain but also blistering heat too.

 I’ve had it all — Tomorrowland with the rain so bad that I’ve barely left the campsite.
 Tomorrowland in 40 degrees Celcius and we all thought we were going to die.
 In short: Check the weather just beforehand and plan for everything.
 Also, don’t forget a hoodie to wear in the evening, it can get a bit chilly!

 There will be a packing list posted just before Tomorrowland, so you won’t even need to think about what to pack either. 😉

 Note: For some strange reason they never sell ice in Dreamville and when it was a summer like 2018, you need to be aware of this as it was literally unbearable.
-Knowing our luck it may rain in 2019 now. 😉 Anyway, you can go to a supermarket outside of Tomorrowland but prepare for more queues.
-You can also buy food, drink and ice outside people’s houses on the way into Tomorrowland.
+For ice, you can go to a supermarket outside of Tomorrowland but they’ll be huge queues.
+You can also buy food, drink, and ice outside people’s houses on the way into Tomorrowland.
 They set up stalls on their front lawns and sell things.
 They are normally extremely overpriced of course, but my friend managed to persuade a guy to give us a bag of ice in exchange for cider as we didn’t have any cash on us (cashless festival and all)!
 Everyone is so lovely and in a good mood, so remember to say hi to the locals.